 \begin{defn} Let $H_1$ and $H_2$ be two graphs with a common vertex $v$ and a bijection $\iota$ between the edges incident with $v$ in $H_1$ and $H_2$.
 The \emph{vertex sum} of $H_1$ and $H_2$ over $v$ given $\iota$ is the graph obtained from the disjoint union of $H_1$ and $H_2$ by deleting $v$ in both $H_i$ and adding an edge between any pair $(v_1; v_2)$ of vertices $v_1 \in V (H_1)$ and $v_2 \in V (H_2)$ such that $v_1v$ and $v_2v$ are mapped to one another by $\iota$.

 \end{defn}

-\begin{proof}[Proof of \autoref{chordal_are_perfect}] If there are no chordal faces, the claim is vacuously true.
-Suppose that there is a chordal face $f$ bounded by the cycle with vertices $u,x,x_1,\dots,x_n$ and edges $ux,xx_1,x_1x_2,\dots,x_nu$, which is a chord in the link graph $L(u)$ at the vertex $u$.
-The edge $e_x=ux$ is a vertex in the link graphs $L(u)$ and $L(x)$ and is of the same degree $d$ in $L(x)$ as it is in $L(u)$.
+\begin{proof}[Proof of \autoref{diagonal_are_perfect}] If there are no diagonal faces, the claim is vacuously true.
+Suppose that there is a diagonal face $f$ bounded by the cycle with vertices $u,x,x_1,\dots,x_n$ and edges $ux,xx_1,x_1x_2,\dots,x_nu$, which is a chord in the link graph $L(u)$ at the vertex $u$.
+The edge $e_x=ux$ is a vertex in the link graphs $L(u)$ and $L(x)$ and is of the same degree in both.
 The degree $d$ of $e_x$ in $L(u)$ is at least three as it is the endvertex of a chord so the degree of $e_x$ in $L(x)$ is also at least three, hence it is also the endvertex of a chord.
 We claim that the face $f$ is a chord in $L(x)$.
-We will prove this using the following \begin{sublem} If the face $f$ is not a chord in $L(x)$, then the link graph $L(e_x)$ at the vertex $e_x$ of the $2$-complex $C/e_x$ has a $K_{2,3}$ minor. \end{sublem} \begin{proof} Suppose for a contradiction that the face $f$ is not a chord in $L(x)$.
-By \cite[Observation 3.1.]{JC1} the link graph $L(e_x)$ at the vertex $e_x$ in the $2$-complex $C/e_x$ is equal to the vertex sum of the graphs $L(u)$ and $L(x)$ in $C$ at their common vertex $e_x$.
-Denote $H$ to be this vertex sum - we shall see how the edges incident to $e_x$ in $L(u)$ and $L(x)$ get identified to obtain $H$.
+We will prove this using the following. \begin{sublem} If the face $f$ is not a chord in $L(x)$, then the link graph $L(e_x)$ at the vertex $e_x$ of the $2$-complex $C/e_x$ has a $K_{2,3}$ minor. \end{sublem} \begin{proof} Suppose for a contradiction that the face $f$ is not a chord in $L(x)$.
+By \cite[Observation 3.1.]{JC1} the link graph $L(e_x)$ at the vertex $e_x$ in the $2$-complex $C/e_x$ is equal to the vertex sum of the graphs $L(u)$ and $L(x)$ in~$C$ at their common vertex $e_x$.
+Denote $H$ to be this vertex sum.
+We shall see how the edges incident to $e_x$ in $L(u)$ and $L(x)$ get identified to obtain $H$.
 Recall that $e_x$ is the endvertex of at least one chord in $L(x)$.
 Since the chord $f$ in $L(u)$ is a non-chord in $L(x)$, by the pigeonhole principle one of the chords in $L(x)$ incident to $e_x$ is a non-chord in $L(u)$, call that chord $g$.
 Let the other end of $f$ in $L(u)$ be $e_x'$ and the other end of $g$ in $L(x)$ be $e_x''$.
-Since $L(x)$ is $2$-outerplanar, there are two non-chord edges incident to $e_x$ - one of them is $g$, let the other one be $k$.
-Now we have the following - look at \autoref{pic} for reference.
+Since $L(x)$ is bi-outerplanar, there are two non-chord edges incident to $e_x$, one of which is $g$, let the other one be $k$.
+Now we have the following.